-- Introduce yourself, using your name. - "Is now a good time to talk about X?"
+- Introduce yourself, using your name.
+(You might text in advance.) - "Is now a good time to talk about X?"
 "When would be a good time to talk for about 7 minutes about X?"
-Respect their time, stick to 7 minutes; you do not have to ask every reference all these questions. - "I am looking into this shiduch for my son (or whomever).
-Can I tell you a little about him, so we can make this conversation as productive as possible?"
+Respect their time, stick to 7 minutes; you do not have to ask every reference all these questions. - "I am looking into this shiduch for my daughter (or whomever).
+Can I tell you a little about her, so we can make this conversation as productive as possible?"
 This is an opportunity for networking; even if this shiduch idea doesn't pan out, s/he may have another idea.
 Additionally, it makes her feel more comfortable to share.
 Lastly, s/he can help you determine if this shiduch idea is compatible.